Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Acknowledgments

 \section{Acknowledgments}

-RD and PC were supported by grants from the National Science Foundation (IIS-2145164, CCF-2212519), IoT4Ag ERC under NSF Grant EEC-1941529 and DSO National Laboratories, Singapore.
-We are grateful for the discussions with Daniel Gehrig on event representations.
+We are grateful for the discussions with Daniel Gehrig on event representations. \paragraph*{Funding:} RD and PC were supported by grants from the National Science Foundation (IIS-2145164, CCF-2212519), IoT4Ag ERC under NSF Grant EEC-1941529 and DSO National Laboratories, Singapore.